Our Team

 Fauzan Palekar

-Fauzan is currently Director of the Solicitors Qualifying Examination (SQE).
-SQE is a new licensing exam for solicitors in England and Wales being developed by Kaplan on behalf of the Solicitors Regulatory Authority for launch in Autumn 2021.
-Fauzan was previously Director of Professional Standards at the Royal College of Psychiatrists, where he was leading a team of 64 staff members.
-He was responsible for the overall strategy, development, and delivery of the Professionals Standards Department activities including assessments, training, and formulating policy and regulatory frameworks.
-He has a proven track record of strong leadership, strategic planning and decision making, operations management, and change management.
+Fauzan has recently completed a tenure with the World Psychiatric Association-WPA (Geneva, Switzerland) as Director WPA Administration.
+The WPA is an international Membership Association made of 145 Psychiatric Societies from 121 countries.
+Fauzan took over the Secretariat during a challenging period.
+He implemented a modernisation programme to streamline processes and upgrade IT Infrastructure, and recruited a dynamic new team following a restructure of the Secretariat.
+Fauzan was previously Director of Professional Standards at the Royal College of Psychiatrists, where he led a team of 64 staff members.
+He was responsible for the overall strategy, development, and delivery of the Professionals Standards Department activities.
+He has a proven track record of strong leadership, strategic planning and decision making, operations management, change management and performance management.

 Nick Barratt